ItalyPaleAle/svelte-spa-router/Advanced Usage.md

 </script>
 ````

-When you apply the transition to multiple components, navigation can appear smooth:
+When you apply the transition to multiple components, you can get a smooth transition effect:

 ![Example of transitions](/img/transitions.gif)